Ayanaminn/N46Whisper/README.md

 ## Updates：

 2023.01.26：
-* Update script to relect recent changes in Whisper.
+* Update script to reflect recent changes in Whisper.

 2022.12.31：
 * Allow user to select files directly from mounted google drive.